 “The reminder about faucet handles, door handles, soap dispensers, etc. is much more important – and you’re NOT in a hurry on the way out.
 LEAVE with clean hands, that’s what counts.”

 We were set straight on one issue in this letter from a reader:

-Share your own bathroom experiences and solutions below in the comment section.
+Many readers have shared their own fears about toilet seats below in the comment section.
+Why not participate?
+Share your own bathroom experiences and solutions below in the comment section below.